joomla/coding-standards/manual/php.md

 ### Arrays

 Assignments (the `=>` operator) in arrays may be aligned with spaces.
 When splitting array definitions onto several lines, the last value should also have a trailing comma.
 This is valid PHP syntax and helps to keep code diffs minimal.
-Joomla 3 prefers `array()` to be backward compatibleto 5.3.10 (Short array syntax was introduced in PHP 5.4) and Joomla 4.0.0 onwards should use the `[]` Short array syntax by default.
+Joomla 3 prefers `array()` to be backward compatible to 5.3.10 and Joomla 4.0.0 onwards should use the short array syntax `[]` by default.
+(Short array syntax was introduced in PHP 5.4.)

 For example: